JakeWharton/sdk-manager-plugin/README.md

 # DEPRECATED

 This plugin is deprecated and is no longer being developed.
-The Android tools team has committed to automatically downloading tools and dependencies in v2.2.0 and will be improving it in subsequent releases.
+Tools and dependencies are [automatically downloaded](https://developer.android.com/studio/intro/update.html#download-with-gradle) using version 2.2.0 of the Android Gradle plugin or newer.

 ![](http://i.imgur.com/8JsJXzn.jpg)